zchee/golang-wiki/Modules.md

    ```
    This step converts from any existing [`dep`](https://github.com/golang/dep) `Gopkg.lock` file or from any of the other [nine total supported dependency formats](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables), adding require statements to match the existing configuration.

-   `go mod` will often be able to use auxiliary data (such as VCS meta-data) to automatically determine the appropriate module path, but if it does not automatically determine the module path, or if you need to otherwise override that path, you can supply the module path as follows:
+   `go mod init` will often be able to use auxiliary data (such as VCS meta-data) to automatically determine the appropriate module path, but if `go mod init` states it can not automatically determine the module path, or if you need to otherwise override that path, you can supply the module path as follows:

    ```
    $ go mod init github.com/you/hello